 A decade ago, most of us in Northwest BC would never have connected Burns Lake with biking, but it’s now a regional destination for riders.
 In just a few years, with lots of hard work and huge support from local community members and organizations, the Burns Lake Mountain Biking Association has built and maintained a family-friendly mountain biking mecca.
 The growth of mountain biking and tourism in the area has also helped boost the community’s morale after some tough years.

 You could spend all your time in Burns Lake biking, swimming and chilling on Boer Mountain, but the area has lots of other cool places to check out too.
-Alternative Grounds has outstanding food and coffee, and Mulvaney’s Pub and Grill is good for beers, burger and a night out.
+Alternative Grounds has outstanding food and coffee, and Mulvaney’s Pub and Grill is good for beers, burgers and a night out.
 In the summer, it’s also worth taking a day to explore

 Francois Lake, just south of town.
 Take the free ferry, the Francois Forester, from the north side of Francois Lake to the Southbank.
 The trip is 15 minutes one-way and the ferry runs most of the day, about every 50 minutes.
 Check the schedule online.